Congestion and Penalization in Optimal Transport: The model

+\textbf{Interior solutions:} For the sake of simplicity, we take $\alpha=1/2$.
+Karush Kuhn Tucker (KKT) first order conditions applied to \eqref{eq:PIC-problem-no-eq-restriction-2} yield

-In what follows, we will address the case where there solution is interior.
-In this case, from KKT we know that $\gamma_{ij}^{*}=0$ for all $(i, j) \in I\times J$.
+Here, $\gamma_{ij}$ is the associated multiplier to the inequality constraint $\pi_{ij}\geq 0$.
+Determining whether or not the solution is interior, is not trivial.
+For corner solutions, we have to iterate all possible combinations of $\gamma_{ij}^{*}$ equal or not to zero.
+Formally, \(2^{NL}\) possibilities.
+In general, the problem can numerically be solved.
+In what follows, unless the contrary is stated, we will address the case where the solution is interior.
+In this case, from KKT, we know that $\gamma_{ij}^{*}=0$ for all $(i, j) \in I\times J$.
 Hence, from \eqref{eq:F-pikl}, we have $\nabla F(\pi^{*})=0$.
 This set of equations can be written in the compact form $A ^T = b$, where